-8.11.11 SHOW TERMINAL Command
+8.13.17 SHOW TERMINAL Command

-Displays the current characteristics of a specific terminal.
+This command displays the current characteristics of a specific terminal.
 You can change each of these characteristics with a corresponding option of the SET TERMINAL command.
-The following examples show the output format for the SHOW TERMINAL command:
+The SHOW TERMINAL command displays the current or permanent characteristics of a terminal.
+You can change each of these characteristics with a corresponding qualifier of the SET TERMINAL command.